UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 Since we cannot formalize a equation where the temperature relates to the rate constant also it is not applicable to use the Arrhenius equation which we need to assume the pre-exponential factor \\(A\\) and activation energy \\(E_{a}\\) of the reaction, hence we decided to do the simulation at different temperature in a qualitative manner.
 $$\textit{k} = \textit{A}e^{\frac{-E_{a}}{RT}}\textit{}$$
-Given the euqation, if we assume the activation energy is \\(100kJmol^{-1}\\), \\(k_{293}, k_{303}\\) is the rate constant at \\(293, 303\\) kelvin respectively, we get,
+Given the equation, if we assume the activation energy is \\(100kJmol^{-1}\\), \\(k_{293}, k_{303}\\) is the rate constant at \\(293, 303\\) kelvin respectively, we get,
 \begin{align} \frac{k_{303}}{k_{293}} & = \frac{\textit{A}e^{\frac{-E_{a}}{RT_{303}}}}{\textit{A}e^{\frac{-E_{a}}{RT_{293}}}} \\\\
 & =  \frac{e^{\frac{100000}{8.314\times 303}}}{e^{\frac{100000}{8.314\times 293}}}\\\\
 & = 3.874.
 \end{align}
 Hence, with the Arrhenius equation as guidance we decided to have a rate constant relationship as follow,
 \begin{align} 1 \leq \frac{k_{elevatedT}}{k_{nomralT}} \leq 10. \end{align}
 Moreover, we realized the model would deviate from the expected output if we assume it strictly follows the Arrhenius equation.
-Unlike chemical reaction biochemical reaction is extensively controlled by the enzyme, given  temperature increment in the environment which would result in different levels of protein conformational change hence disobeying the Arrhenius equation.
+Unlike chemical reaction, biochemical reaction is extensively controlled by the enzyme, given  temperature increment in the environment which would result in different levels of protein conformational change hence disobeying the Arrhenius equation.

 Therefore, we abstract the temperature change to the alternation of a few parameters which relates significantly to temperature changes.  (\\(k_{1}\\)) goes down if temperature goes up, (\\(k_{2}, k_{6}, k_{20}, k_{29}, k_{30}, \\)) go up if temperature rises.

-But also have to run this comparing the base_model with the HSP22E and Glutathione model to see if the misfolding gets better as a result of the tuning of our para or its actually getting better because of the sHSP and glutathione

 ![Baseline Model](/assets/images/Model/Baseline_model_TEMP00.png)
 *This is the caption, graph output under nomral condition with the baseline model*